uber/react-vis/docs/highlight.md

     data={data}/>
   <Highlight
     drag
-    enableY
+    enableX={false}
     onBrush={area => this.setState({filter: area})}
     onDrag={area => this.setState({filter: area})}/>
 </XYPlot>
 ```

-An important point to notice here is that direction responsiveness (the thing that makes calling on brush and on drag return meaningful values) is OPT IN.
-This means that if you want the highlight component to tell you where it's been, you need to given it explicit permission to do so.
+An important point to notice here is that direction responsiveness (the thing that makes calling on brush and on drag return meaningful values) is OPT OUT.
 VERY IMPORTANT!
+See examples for more details.

 <!-- INJECT:"DragableChartExampleWithLink" -->